Nutrition Labels 101: What Changes are Coming in 2020?

 The current nutrition label is more than 20 years old, and a lot has changed since then, and we want to ensure you’re prepared for what’s to come.

-The requirements for nutrition labels are about to change to better fit the modern day consumer’s needs.
+The requirements for nutrition labels recently changed to better fit the modern day consumer’s needs.
 Effective January 1, 2020, these are the updates you can expect.1

 Serving Sizes Will be More Prominent